spkara25/Portfolio/README.md

 # 🌐 Personal Portfolio Website

-This is a modern, responsive, and slightly complex personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
+This is a modern and responsive personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
 It showcases your projects, skills, and contact details, along with interactive features like dark mode and animated typing effects.

 ## 🚀 Features